duniter/duniter/doc/Registry.md

 `Currency` | Contains the name of the currency.
 `Registry` | Identify the type of document within Registry context.
 `Issuer` | Full PGP key fingerprint issuing this message.
+`Date` | Creation date of this message.
+Timestamp.
+This date may be different from signature's date.
 `Membership` | Membership message.
 Value is either `IN` or `OUT` to express wether a member wishes to opt-in or opt-out the community.

 ## Voting